 3. Double-click the downloaded file, then follow the prompts to complete the installation.
-During the installation you will be prompted to enter your Windows Live ID and password.
+During the installation, you will be prompted to enter your Windows Live ID and password.
 You will want to check the box to the left of Make files from this PC available to me on other devices.

 If you kept the default folder location from the installation, then you can find the SkyDrive folder on your computer at:

 CrashPlan is a backup program that runs continuously on your computer, with little to no interaction from you once it has been installed.
-You can define the files that you want to to back up, then CrashPlan will simply back them up whenever your computer is being used.
-You can even configure it to send you alerts if it encountered any problems with the backup.
+You can define the files that you want to back up, then CrashPlan will simply back them up whenever your computer is being used.
+You can even configure it to send you alerts if it encounters any problems with the backup.
 Get started with the process of installing CrashPlan by going to this link.

 1. Click the gray Download for Windows button at the top of the window, then save the file to your computer.

 2. Double-click the downloaded file, then follow the prompts to complete the installation.
 During the installation process, you will need to set up a CrashPlan account.
-If you elect to set up CrashPlan on any of your other home computers, you will need this log in information to connect all of the computers.
+If you elect to set up CrashPlan on any of your other home computers, you will need this login information to connect all of the computers.

 3. Double-click the CrashPlan icon from the system tray at the bottom-right corner of the window.
 It’s the icon that looks like a green house.